Laura Lunansky and Alicia Berendse – violin

-The Behn Quartet is formed of players from England, the Netherlands, Portugal, and New Zealand.
-Winners of the 2017 Orlando International Chamber Music Competition, they are currently an Associate Ensemble at the Royal Birmingham Conservatoire, and previously held the CAVATINA Chamber Music Fellowship at the Royal Academy of Music in London.
+The Behn Quartet is formed of players from England, Portugal, and the Netherlands.
+Winners of the 2017 Orlando International Chamber Music Competition, they were Associate Ensemble at the Royal Birmingham Conservatoire for 2019/20, and previously held the CAVATINA Chamber Music Fellowship at the Royal Academy of Music in London.
 They take their name from Aphra Behn, the seventeenth-century playwright, political activist, and philanthropist of the arts.

-The Behn Quartet are generously supported by the De Lancey & De La Hanty Foundation, Help Musicians UK and Het Kersjes Fonds.
-The Quartet plays instruments and bows kindly on loan from the Harrison Frank Foundation and Hurwitz Fine Instruments.
+The Behn Quartet are generously supported by the De Lancey & De La Hanty Foundation, Help Musicians UK, Le Dimore del Quartetto, and Het Kersjes Fonds.